Woke politics being 'crammed down our throats' by corporations: Former diplomat-author

 Companies in the U.S. are feeling increased pressure to bow to the "woke" left.
 With more businesses caving to cancel culture, Republicans are now calling out corporate America.

-Dave Seminara, author of "Footsteps of Federer," told "Fox & Friends" Tuesday, the "cultural revolution" the U.S. is "a sad state of affairs."
+Dave Seminara, author of "Footsteps of Federer," told "Fox & Friends" Tuesday, the "cultural revolution" in the U.S. is "a sad state of affairs."
 He weighed in on the difficulties of being a conservative during this time period.

 "We're having essentially left-wing politics crammed down our throats," Seminara said.